-suggest cuts to the film so that the desired rating is more likely to be achieved when the final, formal submission is made.
+will suggest cuts to the film so that the desired rating is more likely to be achieved when the final, formal submission is made.
 Like Licence to Kill before it, GoldenEye went down this route.
-These are the cuts originally made in 1995 to the rough
+These are the cuts originally made in 1995 to

-cut).
+final cut).
 In particular, we saw more of the Admiral's pained shadow, and Xenia's squeezing was also longer.
 The BBFC also shortened Xenia's orgasm, with her cries of Yes!
-Yes! reduced to just two in the final edit, with one cry being lost in the
+Yes! reduced to just two in the final edit, with one cry being lost

-due to the take being shot from one angle.
+visible due to the take being shot from one angle.
 However, the BBFC objected to this on grounds of imitability and an entire day's reshooting was undertaken in order to get a close-up of Bond delivering the rabbit punch just off-screen.
-Speaking of the reshot
+Speaking

 The MPAA also had some ideas for cuts

-prolonged sight of blood on his mouth.
+to the prolonged sight of blood on his mouth.
 A strange request indeed, especially given the large amount of blood that we see on Bond's shirt in Casino Royale - also a PG-13.
-Critics of the MPAA say a ratings slide has occured across the years, and with
+Critics of the MPAA say a ratings slide has occured across the

 The cuts listed so far established the International Version that was distributed in the USA, Europe and beyond.